 The STI and LTI plans continue to include specific risk KPIs designed to ensure specified quantifiable results are achieved within appropriate risk management parameters.
-The risk management framework includes KPIs at an individual and BOQ level, while the KPIs for the MD and KMP are subject to Board oversight.
+The risk management framework includes KPIs at an individual and BOQ level, while the KPIs for the MD and KMP are subject to Board approval for the MD and oversight for the KMP.
 Failure to meet the risk KPIs will result in modification, suspension or withdrawal of STI and LTI and will impact the participant's deferred STI, providing a mechanism for clawback, where appropriate.